 8. Lies to you

-We tend to overlook such things until it becomes a habit and bites us in the ass.
+We tend to overlook such things until it becomes a habit.
 If your partner cannot be truthful to you, no claims of their love for you are true.
 Love is in being honest to your lover and if you think that the person you are going to marry, is just a big bundle of lies, you shouldn’t be marrying them in the first place.

 For the first year of your marriage, these small lies won’t affect your relationship, but later on, as time passes, you’ll start feeling betrayed and then there might not be an open gate to turn back.